Brett-Tanner/Journal/Mar_23.md

 - [] Event_children/time_slot_children rework
     - [] Event children
-        - [] Add the cost breakdown popup
         - [] Build out the functionality to send a confirmation email from the table
-    - [] For time slot children, should just look exactly like the printable one

 - [] Implement notifications
     - [] Automatically created on certain actions